 Milk and milk product statistics

 Milk and milk product statistics are collected under Decision 1997/80/EC and implementing Directive 1996/16/EC.
-They cover farm production and the utilisation of milk, as well as the description (structure), collection and production activity of dairies as well as the structure of dairies.
+They cover farm production and the utilisation of milk, as well as the description (structure), collection and production activity of dairies.
 Due to the small number of dairy enterprises, national data are often subject to statistical confidentiality.
 Thus, providing EU totals in this context is a challenge and some of the information presented in the analysis is based on partial data for the Member States (which may exclude several countries).
 On the one hand, statistics from these few enterprises provide early estimates on trends.
 On the other, a complete overview of the dairy sector requires detailed information from farms and this means that the final figures on milk production are only available at an EU level about one year after the reference year.
 Dairy products are recorded in terms of weight.
 It is thus difficult to compare the various products (for example, fresh milk and milk powder).
 The volume of whole or skimmed milk used in the dairy processes provides more comparable figures.

 Economic Accounts for Agriculture